Ban on Coro stars lighting up encouraged

 Katie's smokefree activism was motivated by her mother's smoke-related health problems.

-She said youth smoking was more obvious in the UK but she would not be in New Zealand unless there was an issue here too.
+Youth smoking was more obvious in the UK but she would not be in New Zealand unless there was an issue here too, she said.

 Associate Health Minister Tariana Turia was at the summit and called Katie and the young people who had organised it and been a part of the day "champions of change".

-"I'm here to see a revolution, and one that I hope will resonate throughout the country."
+"I'm here to see a revolution, and one that I hope will resonate throughout the country," Turia said.

 More than 20 stalls were set up and live music played as students learned about ways to quit smoking and ways to be smokefree ambassadors in Palmerston North.